10 most powerful companies in IoT

 Market share can be difficult to measure, so we offer those estimates based mostly on extensive conversations with and data provided by analysts.
 Finally, where innovation is concerned, we tried to get a sense of the degree to which a given company’s technology is unique or at least much-imitated by its competitors.

-Here's the 10 most powerful in alphabetical order.
+Here's the 10 most powerful in alphabetical order:

 Accenture